Khari Baoli: Overview

-"Gadodia Market", situated on the south side of Khari Baoli was built by wealthy merchants in 1920s has one of the numerous spice stores and is Asia's largest wholesale spice market.
-Today, Khari Baoli is not only Asia's largest spice market but also an important and busy commercial district, as it caters to vast spice market of North India, including states of Jammu and Kashmir, Rajasthan and even as far as Madhya Pradesh, making it perpetually crowded with traders, and shoppers looking for the cheapest deals and bargains, in the narrow margin spice, dry fruits and other perishable commodity markets.
+"Gadodia Market", situated on the south side of Khari Baoli, was built by wealthy merchants in 1920s and is Asia's largest wholesale spice market.
+Today, Khari Baoli is also a busy commercial district, as it caters to vast spice market of North India, including states of Jammu and Kashmir, Rajasthan and even as far as Madhya Pradesh.

-The other end of the Khari Baoli market is on the GB Road (Red light district and wholesale market for engineering goods) and Sadar Bazar (wholesale market for non-branded consumer goods).
+There is a wholesale market for genuine herbs in Katara Tambaku.
+The other end of the Khari Baoli market is on the GB Road (red light district and wholesale market for engineering goods) and Sadar Bazar (wholesale market for non-branded consumer goods).

-There is a wholesale market for genuine herbs in Katara Tambaku where some importers and exporters do the wholesale business of herbs.